 If you run into this problem in Silhouette, the easy fix is to use the release compound path option instead.
 Then group all the pieces you need together, and make sure you make those pieces a compound path again so you don’t lose out on pieces that may be hidden.
 It helps to make the fill color transparent when doing this so you can see all the pieces.
 If a compound path is also not an option, double-check that you have opened the correct file type.

 We have created a quick guide for you on this topic available here

 This area specifically relates to questions about using fonts in Silhouette Studio.
 For information on how to use cut files, please scroll up.

 1. How do I get fonts to work on my Silhouette Studio?

-If you are a Windows user, please click here.
-If you are a Mac user, please click here.
+If you are a Windows or a Mac user, please click here.

-3. Do I need any alternate software to access your fonts?
+3. Do I need an alternate software to access your fonts?